 A high proportion of the projects applying for redress funds include the delivery of energy advice.
-This makes it important to provide as much detail as you can about the advice you will provide and your target audience, in order to show how your project differs from others.
+This makes it important to provide as much detail as you can about the advice you will provide and your target audience.
 Assessors will be looking for projects that demonstrate they:

-- Will provide high quality advice (we consider the City and Guilds in Energy Awareness or equivalent as a minimum requirement for home energy advisors); - Have thought through how the advice will lead to the maximum positive impact for the people advised e.g. through changes in behaviour, financial savings and/or installation of measures; - Are able to monitor the impact, and reach, of the advice e.g. financial savings or numbers of measures installed; - Have considered safeguarding, data protection and lone working issues, especially if providing home visits.
+- Will provide high quality advice (we consider the City and Guilds in Energy Awareness or equivalent as a minimum requirement for home energy advisors); - Have identified a clear target audience to support; - Have thought through how the advice will lead to the maximum positive impact for the people advised e.g. through changes in behaviour, financial savings and/or installation of measures; - Are able to monitor the impact and reach of the advice e.g. financial and energy savings, health and wellbeing impact numbers supported through the project activities; - Have considered safeguarding, data protection and lone working issues especially if providing home visits.